BIO 370 — Vertebrate Zoology

 • Skull not kinetic

-• two temporal fenestra; lower temporal bar
+• Two temporal fenestra; lower temporal bar

 Tuatara Skull